How to Choose a Travel Technology Partner – 5 Factors to Consider

 The wider the range of services offered, the better it is for you.

 Signing up with a vendor for your travel business is usually a long-term engagement.
 So a rich offering means you’ll be able to solve lots of diverse issues with this vendor and support your business growth from different perspectives.
 For example, if you contract a company that does just off-the-shelf SaaS, don’t expect quick response times if you need a critical and urgent custom implementation (like a new travel supplier integration or else).
-Chances are high your request will be cast aside.
-It would be wiser to look for a company offering a selection of delivery options – you’ll be able to switch to a more advanced setup version when you need it.
+Chances are high, your request will be cast aside.
+It would be wiser to look for a company offering a selection of delivery options — you’ll be able to switch to a more advanced setup version when you require it.

 Custom development options should also be in your vendor’s service range.
 Whenever you might need to build tailor-made functionality to keep up with the competition, you’ll be able to do it.